With only 618 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Kentucky.

 Keep scrolling to explore the top ranked universities and colleges in Kentucky for Criminal Justice & Corrections majors.
 Some of the factors included in the ranking methodology are graduate salaries, loan default rates, accreditation, and more.

 It is hard to find a better school than University of Louisville if you want to pursue Criminal Justice & Corrections as a major.
 University of Louisville offers graduate degrees in criminal justice for those interested in an advanced degree.
 Based in Louisville, Kentucky, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

-Because of U of L's superb student-to-faculty ratio of 13:1, there are numerous possibilities for learners to work with their instructors.
 With the diverse campus at U of L, you will have lots of chances to meet individuals from many backgrounds.
+This college is an excellent bang for the buck for students in Kentucky.
 A virtual tour may be a good way to find out more about University of Louisville.

 Bellarmine University is a good choice for students pursuing a Criminal Justice & Corrections degree.
 Criminal justice majors from Bellarmine University get a earnings boost of approximately 2.5% over the average earnings of criminal justice & corrections majors.
 Positioned in Louisville, Kentucky, this institution is a sound option for students who enjoy the joy of a large city.